 The log service accepts log records from the primary compute replica, persists them in a durable cache, and forwards the log records to the rest of compute replicas (so they can update their caches) as well as the relevant page server(s), so that the data can be updated there.
 In this way, all data changes from the primary compute replica are propagated through the log service to all the secondary compute replicas and page servers.
 Finally, the log records are pushed out to long-term storage in Azure Storage, which is a virtually infinite storage repository.
 This mechanism removes the need for frequent log truncation.
-The log service also has local cache to speed up access to log records.
+The log service also has local memory and SSD caches to speed up access to log records.

 Azure Storage contains all data files in a database.
 Page servers keep data files in Azure Storage up to date.
 This storage is used for backup purposes, as well as for replication between Azure regions.
 Backups are implemented using storage snapshots of data files.
 Restore operations using snapshots are fast regardless of data size.
 Data can be restored to any point in time within the backup retention period of the database.

 Backup and restore